Kiwil23/GSplat_MA_Projekt/README.md

    - Tap `SET URL` and enter your zrok subdomain name.

 3. **Capture Video**
-   - Tap `Start Recording` to record your object.
+   - Tap `START SCANNING` to record your object.
    - Try to capture as many angles as possible and ensure good lighting and focus.

 4. **Set Training Parameters**